Andrew Nuttall

 Andrew Nuttall (born 7 September 1957) is a New Zealand cricketer.
 He played in 19 first-class and 10 List A matches for Canterbury between 1977 and 1990.
 In February 2020, he was named in New Zealand's squad for the Over-50s Cricket World Cup in South Africa.
 However, the tournament was cancelled during the third round of matches due to the COVID-19 pandemic.

+He recently started playing for the historic willows cricket club situated in Loburn Christchurch, and currently holds the record for the most wickets taken.